brian-carroll/blog/articles/first-class-functions.md

 Firstly, Elm functions are first-class, meaning they are _values_ that can be returned from other functions (like `outerFunc`) and passed into other functions (like `higherOrder`).

-Secondly, they support _lexical closure_. `innerFunc` “captures” the value of `closedOver`, which is defined outside of its body. `myClosure` “remembers” the value of `closedOver` that it was created with, which in this case is `1`.
+Secondly, they support _lexical closure_. `innerFunc` "captures" the value of `closedOver`, which is defined outside of its body. `myClosure` "remembers" the value of `closedOver` that it was created with, which in this case is `1`.

 Finally, Elm functions support _partial application_. `myClosure` is a function that takes two arguments, but on line 17 we only apply one argument to it.
 As a result, we get a new function that is waiting for one more argument before it can actually run.
-This new function “remembers” the value that was partially applied, as well as the closed-over value.
+This new function "remembers" the value that was partially applied, as well as the closed-over value.

 ## Clues in the code

 Note that we now have several Elm functions that will all will end up executing the _same line of code_ when they actually get executed!
+That's this expression:

+`closedOver + arg1 + arg2`

-That’s line 7.
-If somebody calls `curried` with one more argument, line 7 will do the work.
-Likewise, if somebody calls `myClosure` with two arguments, line 7 will do the work then too.
+If somebody calls `curried` with one more argument, this is the expression that will calculate the return value.
+Same thing if somebody calls `myClosure` with two arguments.

-This gives us a clue to one of the things we’ll need to implement first-class functions in a language that doesn’t support them directly.
-We’ll need a WebAssembly function that implements the body expression on line 7.
-And somehow, all of the function values we’re passing around will need to have a _reference_ to that WebAssembly function, so that they can eventually use it for execution.
+This gives us a clue how to start implementing this.
+All of the function values we’re passing around will need to have a _reference_ to the same WebAssembly function, which evaluates the body expression.

 In WebAssembly, we can’t pass functions around, only data.
-But maybe we can create a data structure that _represents_ an Elm function value, keeping track of the `curried` arguments and closed-over values.
-The runtime can operate on that data structure and pass it around.
-When we finally have all the arguments ready and we’re ready to execute the body, we can call the WebAssembly function to evaluate the body expression and produce a return value.
-Let’s call the WebAssembly function an “evaluator function”.
+But maybe we can create a data structure that _represents_ an Elm function value, keeping track of the curried arguments and closed-over values.
+When we finally have all the arguments and we’re ready to evaluate the body expression, we can execute a WebAssembly function to produce a return value.

 There are still lots of details missing at this stage.
 In order to fill in the gaps, we’re going to need a bit of background knowledge on some of WebAssembly’s language features.